whitenode/riak_mapreduce_utils/README.markdown

 Overview
 ========

-The riak_mapreduce_utils module contains a collection of seven mapreduce utility functions implemented in erlang.
+The riak_mapreduce_utils module contains a collection of eight mapreduce utility functions implemented in Erlang.

-The first one is a map phase delete function called **map_delete**, which allows deletes to be performed where the data resides.
+**map_delete** allows deletes to be performed where the data resides.
 This complements the [reduce phase delete function](http://contrib.basho.com/delete_keys.html) available through [Basho contrib](http://contrib.basho.com/).
 It can be configured to only process records belonging to a specific Bucket.

-The next 2 functions, **map_indexlink** and **map_indexinclude** allow master-detail relationships to be defined and managed through secondary indexes (2i) instead of links.
+**map_indexlink** and **map_indexinclude** allow master-detail relationships to be defined and managed through secondary indexes (2i) instead of links.
 These functions rely on a reference to the master record being set as a secondary index on each of the detail records.
 Unlike when using links to manage master-detail relationships, this method allows detail records to be added or deleted without having to update the master record.

 **map_indexlink** allows retrieval of master record from the detail record based on the 2i in a manner similar to how links work.

 **map_indexinclude** allows retrieval of detail records linked to a master record through an index query.

+**map_link** enables flexible addition of linked records to the result set.

-The fourth one is a map phase function called **map_metafilter**.
-This allows records to be filtered out from the result set based on Bucket and meta data (2i and user metadata).
+**map_metafilter** allows records to be filtered out from the result set based on Bucket and meta data (2i and user metadata).

-**map_id** returns readable bucket and key pairs, while the **map_key** function just returns readable keys.
+**map_id** returns readable bucket and key pairs.

+**map_key** returns readable keys.

-The last one, **map_datasize** returns the size of the stored object.
+**map_datasize** returns the size of the stored object.

 Installation
 ============